Genivia/ugrep/README.md

            --width[=NUM]
                   Truncate the output to NUM visible characters per line.
 The width of the terminal window is used if NUM is not specified.
-Note that double wide characters in the output may result in wider lines.
+Note that double-width characters in the output may result in wider lines.

            -X, --hex
                   Output matches and matching lines in hexadecimal.
 This option is